ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

 # Security Considerations

-Evidence should be cryptographically bound to the identifier provided to the machine by the infrastructure provider to prevent diversion attacks {{Meeting-122-TLS-Slides}}.
+Evidence should be cryptographically bound to the identifier provided to the machine by the infrastructure provider to prevent diversion attacks {{I-D.rats-sardar-sec-cons}}.

 # Privacy Considerations